Henrik-3/unofficial-valorant-api/README.md

 What is not allowed?
 - Big analytic projects
     - Why?
 Because of data privacy.
 Rito set RSO as a requirement for their official API because the VAL Team said they want to protect the users data.
-Since i dont want to get into trouble with Riot and want to keep up the API as long as possible for normal developers out there this is a requirement
+Since I dont want to get into trouble with Riot and want to keep up the API as long as possible for normal developers out there this is a requirement
 - Public store trackers / websites / bots
     - Why?
 Because it's simply not allowed and the risk of scamming accounts is also way to high.
-If it's a private project for a couple of friends you will receive a key, but as soon as i find out that the project is used in the public the key will get revoked.
+If it's a private project for a couple of friends you will receive a key, but as soon as I find out that the project is used in the public the key will get revoked.

 # Error codes
 Here are the error codes for the VALORANT API that could come up.
 There will always be a more detailed explanation in the `details` field.